fourlabsldn/PlivoBundle/README.md

     //...
     $bundles = [
         // ...
-        // FLPlivoBundle depends on GuzzleBundle
+        // FLPlivoBundle depends on GuzzleBundle and MisdPhoneNumberBundle
-        // Add it if it's not already present in your $bundles new EightPoints\Bundle\GuzzleBundle\GuzzleBundle(),
+        // Add them if they're not already present in your $bundles new EightPoints\Bundle\GuzzleBundle\GuzzleBundle(),
+        new Misd\PhoneNumberBundle\MisdPhoneNumberBundle(),
         new FL\PlivoBundle\FLPlivoBundle(),
     ];